On Unique Games with Negative Weights: Introduction

-In this paper, the authors relax Unique Game Problem (UGP) by defining Generalized Unique Game Problem (GUGP), where weights of the edges are allowed to be negative.
-Focuses are made on two special types of GUGP, GUGP-NWA, where the weights of all edges are negative, and GUGP-PWT($\rho$), where the total weight of all edges are positive and the negative/positive ratio is at most $\rho$.
-Max GUGP-NWA can be restated as 2P1R where each relation is a complement of a permutation.
-GUGP-PWT($\rho$) over $1\ge\rho\ge 0$ makes a possible phase transition from a hard $(1-\zeta,\delta)$-gap problem of 2P1R to UGP.
+In this paper, the author defines Generalized Unique Game Problem (GUGP), where weights of the edges are allowed to be negative.
+Two special types of GUGP are illuminated, GUGP-NWA, where the weights of all edges are negative, and GUGP-PWT($\rho$), where the total weight of all edges are positive and the negative-positive ratio is at most $\rho$.
+GUGP-PWT($\rho$) over $1\ge\rho\ge 0$ makes a possible phase transition from a 2-Prover 1-Round Game Problem with $(1-\zeta,\delta)$-approximation NP-hardness to UGP.
+The author shows that UGC on GUGP-PWT(1) holds true, UGC on GUGP-PWT($1/2$) holds true, if the 2-to-1 Conjecture holds true, and the $(1-\zeta,\delta)$-approximation NP-hardness of GUGP-PWT($\rho$) possesses the compactness property when $\rho\rightarrow 0$.

-The authors investigate the counterpart of the Unique Game Conjecture on GUGP-PWT($\rho$).
-The authors prove Unique Game Conjecture holds true on GUGP-PWT(1) by reducing the parallel repetition of Max 3-Cut Problem to GUGP-PWT(1), and Unique Game Conjecture holds true on GUGP-PWT($1/2$) if the 2-to-1 Conjecture holds true.
-It is shown the $(1-\zeta,\delta)$-gap hardness of problems in GUGP-PWT($\rho$) possesses the compactness property when $\rho\rightarrow 0$.
-The authors pose an open problem whether Unique Game Conjecture holds true on GUGP-PWT($\rho$) with $0<\rho<1$.

-Section 2 demonstrates some definitions and conjectures.
-The authors show the main results for GUGP-NWA in Section 3 and for GUGP-PWT($\rho$) in Section 4.
-Section 5 is some discussions.
+Section 2 demonstrates some definitions.
+The author shows the main results for GUGP-NWA and GUGP-PWT($\rho$) in Section 3.
+Section 4 is some discussions.